Cambridge University funded to offer A-level maths help

 Changes to GCSEs have just been brought in for students who started courses this autumn, again the main change being that most exams are taken after two years, instead of "in chunks" over the two years.
-In some cases, course content has been beefed up.'New curriculum'
+In some cases, course content has been beefed up.

 Mr Gove said: "It is very exciting that one of the most important and respected university departments in the world will become deeply engaged with developing a new mathematics curriculum.
 Too many children in state schools do not have access to excellent teaching and materials.